SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

 .. note:: We use :mod:`NumPy` to calculate the matrix operation.

-1. Implement ReLU(Rectified Linear Unit).
+1. Implement ReLU(Rectified Linear Unit)

    The formula is

    .. math::